dhoesle/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    The useRouteMatch hook matches the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is when a function alerts the user about a invalid field in the form

 1. In 1-2 sentences, define end to end testing.

+    end to end testing is testing that mimics a user and asks 'can the user accomplish the action'

 ## Instructions